 - Bachelor of Engineering and Bachelor of Economics (Tsinghua University), 1997

-Professor Jiang currently serves as a Senior Editor for MIS Quarterly.
-He has also contributed to editorial boards of many leading Information Systems journals such as Journal of AIS (Senior Editor), Information Systems Research (Associate Editor), MIS Quarterly (Associate Editor), IEEE Transactions of Engineering Management, among others.
-His research contributions are published in premier business journals, such as MIS Quarterly, Information Systems Research, Management Science, and Journal of MIS.
-Moreover, his work has also appeared in top-tier Computer Science conferences, like CHI.
-Prof. Jiang has successfully secured research grants totaling approximately US$3 million as the Principal Investigator and an additional around US$4 million as a Co-Investigator.
+Prof. Jiang’s research explores the broad economic and behavioral impacts of cutting-edge information technologies (IT) as well as the effective user interface design of such technologies.
+His work addresses significant issues in AI, human computer interaction, digital innovation, e-commerce, information privacy, social media, and healthcare.
+Professor Jiang is currently a Senior Editor for MIS Quarterly and he has also served on editorial boards of many leading Information Systems journals such as Journal of AIS (Senior Editor), Information Systems Research (Associate Editor), MIS Quarterly (Associate Editor), IEEE Transactions of Engineering Management.
+Prof. Jiang’s research is published in premier business journals, such as MIS Quarterly, Information Systems Research, Management Science, and Journal of MIS, as well as in top-tier Computer Science conferences, like CHI.
+He has secured approximately US$3 million in research funding as a Principal Investigator and an additional US$4 million as a Co-Investigator.

 Prof. Jiang has taught extensively across MBA, EMBA, DBA, and executive education programs at prestigious institutions such as HKU Business School, NUS School of Computing, NUS Business School, NUS Lee Kuan Yew School of Public Policy, and the School of Economics and Management at Tsinghua University.
 He also held positions as a Visiting Professor at Peking University and as a visiting scholar at MIT Sloan School of Management.